The danger of increasing calcium in isolation

 Americans do not get sufficient magnesium.
 Furthermore, the typical Western diet has a calcium-to-magnesium ratio above 3-to-1.
 (3) The solution for most of us is to increase magnesium consumption.

-That raises the question: How much more do we need?
+That raises the question: How much more magnesium do we need?
 Unfortunately, that’s difficult to answer.
 Our bodies maintain a very tight magnesium concentration in our blood.
 If we do not eat enough, our bodies will sacrifice bone and intracellular stores in order to maintain plasma levels.
 As a result, people can be magnesium deficient while still having normal serum levels—a condition called “chronic latent magnesium deficit” or CLMD.
 (3)

 Unfortunately, simply supplementing with magnesium is often not a solution.
 It’s important to get a ratio of calcium-to-magnesium around 2-to-1.
 Straying too high or too low from that ratio is unhealthy.
 But since most people don’t know how much calcium or magnesium they are getting in their diet and there isn’t a good blood test to determine our magnesium levels, it’s hard to know how much to supplement.
 Furthermore, according to Rosanoff et. al., adults who supplemented with magnesium overcompensated with calcium and made their calcium-to-magnesium ratio worse.
 (3)